fluxninja/aperture/docs/content/concepts/flow-control/resources/classifier.md

 ## Rules ([reference][rule]) {#rules}

-In addition to the selector, a classifier needs to specify classification rules.
+In addition to the selector, a Classifier needs to specify classification rules.
 Each classification rule consists of:

-- flow label key,
+- _Flow Label_ key,
-- a rule how to extract the flow label value based on request metadata.
+- A rule how to extract the flow label value based on request metadata.

-There are two ways to specify a classification rule: using declarative extractors and [rego][rego] modules.
+There are two ways to specify a classification rule: using declarative extractors and [Rego][rego] modules.
 [See examples in reference][rule].

 :::caution Request body availability

-Possibility of extracting values from request body depends on how [External Authorization in Envoy][ext-authz-extension] was configured.
-Sample [Istio Configuration][install-istio] provided by FluxNinja doesn't enable request body buffering by default, as it _might_ break some streaming APIs.
+The possibility of extracting values from the request body depends on how [External Authorization in Envoy][ext-authz-extension] was configured.
+The Sample [Istio Configuration][install-istio] provided by FluxNinja doesn't enable request body buffering by default, as it _might_ break some streaming APIs.

 :::